 Frequently Asked Questions

-Visit our HELP site for information on asylum procedures, your rights and duties and other services
+Visit our HELP site for information on asylum procedures, legal assistance, education and other services

 in the country of your interest.
 Click here.